OpenDSA/OpenDSA/RST/en/PIFLA/RegExPower.rst

    :scripts: DataStructures/FLA/FA.js DataStructures/PIFrames.js AV/PIFLA/Regular/RegEx2NFA1FS.js
    :output: show

-**Summary:** We can convert any NFA to an equivalent NFA with a single final state.
+**Summary:** We have now shown that (1) an RE consisting of :math:`\lambda` or of a single symbol from the alphabet can be represented by an NFA, and (2) we can convert any NFA to an equivalent NFA with a single final state.
 This simplifies the rest of the constructions that we will use.

 .. inlineav:: RegEx2NFAorFS ff